MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Introduction

+\review{Second, we identified the opportunity to leverage mental states associated with problematic smartphone use, an essential aspect of user contexts.
+While some current interventions use context-based strategies, like triggering interventions at specific times and locations~\cite{kim2017let,ko2015nugu}, they tend to focus mainly on external physical contexts, neglecting internal mental factors.
+Mental factors like stress and negative emotions are increasingly recognized as one key factor leading to problematic smartphone use ~\cite{lyngs2019self,duvenage2020technology,wang2014understanding,wang2020we}.
+However, existing studies primarily address prolonged mental states rather than momentary contexts.
+Our study aims to bridge this gap by integrating an understanding of in-the-moment mental states into the intervention framework.
+We believe that a more holistic approach, considering both the physical and mental contexts, could enhance intervention effectiveness.}

 To address these gaps, we first conducted a Wizard-of-Oz study (N=12), followed by an interview study (N=10) to better understand users' mental states during problematic phone usage.
-Focusing on habitual usage, we summarized three major mental states to address: \textit{boredom}, \textit{stress}, and \textit{inertia}.
-Leveraging the Dual Systems Theory~\cite{hofmann2009impulse} and the ERG (Existence, Relatedness, and Growth) Theory~\cite{caulton2012development}, we proposed a set of four persuasion strategies and built the mapping between these strategies to the three mental states.
-These strategies include 1) understanding, 2) comforting, 3) evoking, and 4) scaffolding habits.
+Focusing on habitual usage (\ie ritualistic behavior, without a clear goal, such as passive social media content consumption)~\cite{rubin2009uses,hiniker2016would}, we summarized three major mental states to address: \textit{boredom}, \textit{stress}, and \textit{inertia}.
+Building on the Dual Systems Theory~\cite{hofmann2009impulse} and the ERG (Existence, Relatedness, and Growth) Theory~\cite{caulton2012development}, we proposed four persuasion strategies: 1) understanding, 2) comforting, 3) evoking, and 4) scaffolding habits.

-Based on our persuasion strategies, we designed and implemented \textit{MindShift} (Figure \ref{fig:overview}), a new JIT intervention technique that can provide dynamic, personalized persuasion content based on user contexts.
-MindShift leverages Large Language Models' (LLMs) strong capability in commonsense comprehension and natural language generation~\cite{chowdhery2022palm,min2021recent}.
-Specifically, we employ LLMs to generate proper and effective persuasive content based on phone usage behavior, physical contexts, mental states, goals and habits with appropriate persuasion strategies we design.
+Integrating our persuasion strategies with LLMs, we designed and implemented MindShift (Figure \ref{fig:overview}), a new JIT intervention technique that can provide dynamic, personalized persuasion content based on user contexts.
+MindShift leverages LLMs' strong capability in commonsense comprehension and natural language generation~\cite{chowdhery2022palm,min2021recent} to generate proper and effective persuasive content based on real-time information (phone usage behavior, physical contexts, and mental states) and long-term user states (user goals and habits), guided by persuasion strategies we designed.

-To evaluate the effectiveness of MindShift, we conducted a 5-week field experiment to deploy our intervention to 25 participants.
-We compared MindShift against the basic notification-based intervention that asked users to reflect and report their smartphone usage purpose.
-Moreover, to better evaluate the effect of the mental states factor, we also compared MindShift against a simplified version that excludes the mental states factor from the LLM-based content generation.
+To evaluate MindShift's effectiveness, we conducted a 5-week field experiment deploying our intervention to 25 participants.
+We compared MindShift against the baseline, a basic notification-based intervention that asked users to reflect on and report the purpose of their smartphone usage.
+Moreover, to assess the effect of the mental states factor, we compared MindShift against a simplified version, MindShift-Simple, that excludes the mental states factor from the LLM-based content generation.